gorsuch/gographite/README.md

 Lightweight go client library for the graphite render api

 Fetches multiple targets as JSON, munges to make the results slightly more useful.
-Also, `nulls` are replaced with zeros.

 ## Installation